jcs-instructor/mobtimer/backlog.md

 - [x] Revisit tolerance seconds in \*.test.ts files (often 0.1) - but maybe not needed or could be much smaller, e.g., 0.01?
 - [ ] Make the UI timeout shorter so it's not choppy, especially last second.

-- [ ] Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
+- [ ] WIP: Bug on clean start: When start all tasks and join a mob for the first time, we get this error message in the browser console: "The connection to ws://localhost:4000/ was interrupted while the page was loading."
 And the play button says, "Start (temp hack)"
+      - Not reproducible on Ethan's machine
+      - On Joel's machine, it might be fixed by adding sleep for 2 seconds in the frontend start watch (to make sure other components are compiled first)

 - [ ] UI features (without styling) for all server-exposed methods - using React:
   - [ ] Run UI from multiple browsers (or tabs) and verify both are changed/receiving messages